Home » Blog » Digital Music Activities » Learning Dynamics Music Games for Elementary Grades

 • Then, the Finder slowly turns around in place pointing forward as the class sings the song.

-• The class sings louder when the Finder points closer to where the object is hidden and softer when they point away from where the object is hidden.
+• The class sings louder when the Finder points closer to where the object is hidden and softer when the Finder points away from where the object is hidden.

 Lucy Locket

-For the song Lucy Locket the hidden object is a coin purse, small wallet, or a small purse.
+In the song Lucy Locket, the hidden object is a coin purse, small wallet, or other similar object.

 Lucy Locket lost her pocket, Kitty Fischer found it.